 Sonia had dedicated her professional life to supporting grief and loss resulting from death but also other losses including health (diagnosis or end of life), loss of relationship, pet, opportunity, employment, home etc.

 Qualifications: Master of Counselling, Master of Management (Human Resources), Bachelor of Health Science, Graduate Diploma of Psychology, Graduate Diploma of Counselling and Psychotherapy, Certified Thanatologist (death, dying and bereavement), Certified Disaster Counsellor, Certified Trainer and Assessor.
 Qualifications in trauma support (PTSD & complex trauma).

 My approach to your care

-My approach to your care is to create a space where together we can be open and genuine with your particular experience of loss and grief: to be flexible to the changing experience of grief, responsive to your needs at any given time, centred on your wellbeing to enable you to live a purposeful life again.
+My approach to your care is to create a space where together we can be open and genuine with your particular experience of loss and grief: to be flexible to the changing experience of grief, responsive to your needs at any given time, centred on your wellbeing to enable you to live a purposeful life in the wake of loss.

 You may ask ‘What’s the point of counselling?
 It won’t change what has happened.
 It won’t take away the pain’.
 This may be true.
 I can’t change what has happened to you and I cant magically take away the pain.
-The pain is what you have as a result of something or someone important and significant in your life having been taken from you.
+The pain is what you have as a result of something or someone important and significant in your life, being taken from you.
 We don’t grieve that which we don’t care for.
 But what I can offer at this time is an objective, non-judgemental companion to guide and support you in navigating this often foreign, confusing, unfamiliar grief terrain.
 I can help you understand why you have pain, what it represents and healthy ways to accommodate and work with it.

 When we are caught up in the entanglement of our experience, we may not be able to see a clear path through.
 But by working together we can bring clarity to the experience.
 We will identify ways to enable you to adjust to the loss and the change it brings so that the pain becomes something you can carry more lightly in the midst of living.